mozilla/PollBot/API_CHANGELOG.rst

 - archive-date and archive-date-l10n return a missing status for anything else than nightly versions.
 - Add the devedition-beta-versions-matches endpoint and task.
+- Add Cache-Control headers.

 1.0 (2017-08-08)
 ----------------

-- First version of PollBot
+- First version of PollBot.